nchahare/nchahare.github.io/_posts/2023-10-20-pythonvscode.md

 ---
 layout: distill
 title: How to setup VS code for python
-description: an example of a distill-style blog post and main elements
+description: Just list of extensions needed for python to work well.
 date: 2023-10-20
 tags: notes
 toc: true